 Garmin’s maiden attempt at combining native music playing capability with fitness focused wearables deserves credit.
 The Forerunner 645 Music is probably one of the more powerful watches available to any running focused individual on the market now.

-After a good two months of use, here’s what I have to say.
+After a good two months of use in sunny Singapore, here’s what I have to say.

 LOOK AND FEEL